-One of the women who helps around our shop, Kalee - she’s brilliant, healthy, active, way into taking care of herself, and does a killer job of getting our teas made here.
+One of the women who help around our shop, Kalee - she’s brilliant, healthy, active, way into taking care of herself and does a killer job of getting our teas made here.
 Well, she’s in her senior year of college, getting her degree in psychology and going through her midterms with a heavy course load in an effort to finish her degree by June.
 She came into work yesterday and you could instantly see on her face that she wasn’t well.
-She had been talking about how this big course load is super stressful, and then she came in still stressed, and said she just isn’t feeling good, like she could feel herself getting sick.
+She had been talking about how this big course load is super stressful, and then she came in still stressed and said she just isn’t feeling good like she could feel herself getting sick.

 And, all I could think about was the direct correlation between stress and the immune system, and how it’s such a tough time of year, and a tough year to navigate that.
 It’s no surprise and the research shows it.